PHACDataHub/wastewater-graphql/README.md

   }
 ```

-Create a `.env` file that defines the required envrionment variables.
+Create a `.env` file that defines the required environment variables.

 | Variable          | Description                                   |
 | ----------------- | --------------------------------------------- |